pydantic/pydantic-settings/docs/index.md

     are grouped under a single subparser; it does not allow for multiple subparsers with each subparser having its own set of subcommands.
 For more information on subparsers, see [argparse subcommands](https://docs.python.org/3/library/argparse.html#sub-commands).

+!!! note
+    `CliSubCommand` and `CliPositionalArg` are always case sensitive and do not support aliases.

 ```py
 import sys